 George: Wait, wait, wait, wait.
 Why was there not a six fish?
 Is that wrong?
 Is that frowned upon?
 Cause I got to tell you, if anyone had—

-Jack Shepherd: Why are you talking about a six?
+Jack Shephard: Why are you talking about a six?
 Can you hear yourself right now?
 That is insaaaaane!

 George: Not really.
 I don’t think so, no. Six is the number following five and right before seven.
 Makes perfect sense.
 Like manure.
 “Ma” and then there’s “newer.”
 Two very positive words.

-Jack Shepherd: That ticks me off.
+Jack Shephard: That ticks me off.
 I said I was only going with five and that’s how it’s going to be.
 No more numbers!